hso-esk/tls-diff-testing/README.md

 2. :hammer: Build a docker image from Dockerfile

-   maybe it nee 10min- 30min, just wait and check log
+   This process may take several hours(4h - 6h),
+   You can get the main process information from `main.sh`, which includes generating 100 independent test corpora, each corpus contains 10w test data.So this process will last a very long time just wait and check log

    ```bash
    docker build . -t the-diff-testing